costafacchini/stock_ticker_client/README.md

 $ yarn dev
 ```

+You may need to change the server url configuration in the file `src/screens/App/index.jsx`

+This is the current configuration `http://127.0.0.1:3000/v1/stock_report/`

 ## Troubleshooting

 If you run the `yarn dev` command and the error `vite: command not found` appears, to solve the problem you need to run the commands below: